Assessment Review Boards

 Note: You may not file a complaint regarding your taxes (i.e. the tax dollar amount)

-As an assessed property owner in the Town of Black Diamond, you have 60 days from the Assessment Date shown on your Assessment Notice, to file a complaint with the Clerk of the Assessment Review Board.
-A complaint must be filed on the Prescribed Form (PDF), include the correct fee as outlined in Bylaw 11-05 (Schedule A) (PDF), and be filed before the end of the 60 day period.
-The Province of Alberta has published a handy brochure entitled Filing a Property Assessment Complaint and Preparing for Your Hearing (PDF) that will help you to understand and navigate the process and strict time-lines correctly.
-You will also find the required forms and other information that you need below.
-Residents can also visit the Town Office and request the forms and information there.
+As an assessed property owner in the Town of Black Diamond, you have 60 days from the Notice of Assessment date shown on your Assessment Notice, to file a complaint with the Clerk of the Assessment Review Board.
+A complaint must be filed on the prescribed Assessment Review Board Complaint Form (PDF), include the correct fee as outlined in Bylaw 11-05 (Schedule A) (PDF), and be filed before the end of the 60 day period.
+The Province of Alberta has published a handy brochure entitled Filing a Property Assessment Complaint and Preparing for Your Hearing (PDF) that will help you to understand and navigate the process and strict timelines correctly.